 When the University directs employees not to report to campus during a closing, delay, or cancellation, employees will not be charged leave unless their time off was already scheduled and approved.
 If an employee is on a scheduled day off due to sick leave, vacation, personal time, earned time, or leave of absence without pay during an official University closing, delay, or early release, the employee’s time will be charged accordingly.

 Since employees who are not on a pre-approved leave during a closing would normally be present at work, employees are expected to be accessible and responsive to their supervisors as needed during their regularly scheduled work hours.
-Supervisors may require that employees check and respond to email regularly and respond to work calls, and may expect that assigned work that can be accomplished remotely is completed on time regardless of emergency cancellations.
+Supervisors may require that employees check and respond to email regularly, respond to work calls, or attend virtual meetings, and may expect that assigned work that can be accomplished remotely is completed on time regardless of emergency cancellations.
 Likewise, supervisors may make reasonable adjustments to be able to continue University business, including holding meetings by teleconference and handling normal business by email, and employees who would normally be present at work may be required to participate.

 All faculty at all campuses must abide by the University’s decision to remain open.
-If the University does not cancel classes, faculty are expected to hold classes as scheduled, except in circumstances when a faculty member determines that he or she is unable to travel safely to campus.
-In these exceptional cases, the faculty member must notify his or her dean and department head, and must also notify all students in the class.
+If the University does not cancel classes, faculty are expected to hold classes as scheduled, except in circumstances when a faculty member determines that they are unable to travel safely to campus.
+In these exceptional cases, the faculty member must notify their dean and department head and must also notify all students in the class.
 Faculty must not cancel class prior to the University’s decision about whether the University will alter its normal schedule.
 Faculty may elect to hold classes virtually using online methods.

 Only the instructor of record for a class may decide to cancel a class.
-Teaching Assistants may not make independent decisions to cancel classes or other activities related to classes, but must consult with the faculty member for the course.
+Teaching Assistants may not make independent decisions to cancel classes or other activities related to classes; they must consult with the faculty member for the course.